eldon111/full-stack-webapp/terraform/README.md

 ## Notes

+- The backend configuration is defined in each environment directory (`environments/dev/backend.tf` and `environments/prod/backend.tf`).
-- The backend configuration (`backend.tf`) is commented out by default.
-Uncomment and configure it after creating a GCS bucket for Terraform state.
+- Update the backend configuration in each environment directory with your specific GCS bucket for Terraform state.
 - Update the `terraform.tfvars` files in each environment directory with your specific values.
 - For production deployments, consider using a CI/CD pipeline to automate the deployment process.